KushagraTomar/Image-InPainting-SAM-SD/README.md

 - 20GB free disk space
 - CPU: Intel i7 or AMD Ryzen 7+

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## 📄 License

-This project extends the original Image Inpainting project.
-Please refer to the main [`LICENSE`](LICENSE) file for details.

-## 🙏 Acknowledgments

-- **Segment Anything Model (SAM)** by Meta AI
-- **Stable Diffusion** by Stability AI
-- **FastAPI** for the web framework
-- Original command-line implementation authors

 # 🐳 Docker & Kubernetes Deployment Guide

 This guide provides comprehensive instructions for deploying the Image Inpainting application using Docker and Kubernetes.